What is a Gasket?

 Conclusion

-As we have seen, it’s not easy to define what a gasket is: as they can be made out of many different materials, perform many different functions, and be used in many different industries.
+As we have seen, its not easy to define what a gasket is: as they can be made out of many different materials, perform many different functions, and be used in many different industries.
 Having said this, the most common use of a gasket is to interface between two surfaces to improve the function of the components.

 If you have any technical questions then please contact us.